Every year the UK Border Force intercept hundreds of shipments and people bringing illicit drugs into the country.

 The police seize drugs already in the country, either smuggled, grown or manufactured here.
 The number and quantity of these seizures are recorded and published yearly by the Home Office in the form of statistical bulletins.

 While the bulletins show what drugs are being reported and seized at the ports and on the streets, they reveal more about the activities of customs and the police than they do about what is actually available.
 For a full discussion of how these statistics should be interpreted see What do drug seizures tell us about availability?

-The tables below show what was seized recently by the UK Border Force and police.
+The information below shows what was seized recently by the UK Border Force and police.
 Though the police make more seizures (hence arrests), these tend to be smaller quantities.
 Border Force seizures, on the other hand, tend to be much larger – the biggest exception being cannabis plants, which are mostly homegrown in the UK.

-- Police forces and Border Force made a total of 135,728 drug seizures in England and Wales in2017/18, a 2% decrease compared with the previous year (139,019).
-This is the sixth consecutive annual fall and the lowest number of seizures since 2004, when there were 107,359 seizures.
+Police forces and Border Force made a total of 183,068 drug seizures in England and Wales in year ending March 2020, a 20% increase compared with the previous year (153,136).
+This is the second consecutive annual increase in seizures, reversing a downward trend since year ending March 2012.

-- Cannabis was the most commonly seized drug, which was involved in 72% of all drug seizures in England and Wales in 2017/18.
-The second most commonly seized drug was cocaine, which was involved in 11% of all seizures.
+Cannabis was the most commonly seized drug, which was involved in 71% of all drug seizures in England and Wales in the year ending March 2020.
+The second most commonly seized drug was cocaine, which was involved in 10% of all seizures.

 Seizures of cocaine by police forces and Border Force increased by 10% from year ending March 2019 but the quantity of cocaine seized decreased by 5,371kg, from 9,645kg in that year to 4,274kg in the latest year.

 Seizures of crack by police forces and Border Force increased by 7% since year ending March 2019, the highest number of seizures since year ending March 2008.
 The quantity of crack seized increased by 35% and is the highest amount seized since year ending March 2005